• Skip to main content

 • While the pork is resting, puree the sauce in a food processor or blender until smooth if desired.

-Store remaining dry rub in an airtight container for up to 6 months.
+• Dry rub can be made well in advance.
+Any excess can be stored in an airtight container for up to 6 months.

 Nutrition